Rails 2.3.4 support

 <li>Status<span class="required"> *</span><span class="required"> *</span>

-#2 Updated by Slava Mikerin about 9 years ago
+#2 Updated by Slava Mikerin over 9 years ago

 Rails 2.3 is the latest stable version and needs to be supported regardless of MY needs.
 There are plenty of reasons why 2.3 is preferable.
 However I already found the rails 2.3 supported version [http://github.com/asoltys/redmine/commits/rails_2-3-2_compatibility]

-#3 Updated by Eric Davis about 9 years ago
+#3 Updated by Eric Davis over 9 years ago

 Slava Mikerin wrote: